osresearch/airbreak/README.md

 ![CPAP running custom firmware](images/airsense-hacked.jpg)
-# Jailbreak CPAP machines to make temporary ventilators
+# Jailbreaking CPAP machines to make temporary ventilators

 To address the ventilator shortage, [some hospitals have been using BiPAP machines as non-invasive ventilators](https://health.mountsinai.org/blog/mount-sinai-turns-hundreds-of-machines-for-sleep-apnea-into-hospital-ventilators-shares-instructions-worldwide/).